Kankoda/website/pages/licensekit/features/gumroad.md

 gumroad: https://gumroad.com
 ---

-The Gumroad license service makes it super simple to validate licenses that you've sold at Gumroad, and maps the API response to a valid LicenseKit license.
+[LicenseKit's](/licensekit) Gumroad license service makes it super simple to validate licenses that you've sold at Gumroad, and maps the API response to a valid LicenseKit license.

 ## How does it work?